Spinal Fusion Surgery: Your Questions, Answered

 In particular, some orthopedic surgeons may recommend spinal fusion surgery, which involves connecting vertebrae in your spine to keep them from slipping out of place.
 But how does it work?
 And who could benefit from this surgery?

-To help answer your questions, Florida Medical Clinic orthopedic and spine surgeon Dr. Geoffrey Cronen dives into the details of spinal fusion surgery and everything else you need to know about this procedure.
+To help answer your questions, Florida Medical Clinic Orlando Health orthopedic and spine surgeon Dr. Geoffrey Cronen dives into the details of spinal fusion surgery and everything else you need to know about this procedure.

 What is spinal fusion surgery?